ngermeau/8bits-cpu/readme.md

 # Minimalistic And Naive 8 Bits CPU Simulator And Assembler

-For fun and to explain my 9 years old how a computer basically work.
+For fun and to explain my 9 years old how a cpu basically work.

 ![computer](screen.png)